 Cloud Servers for Small Business

-Cloud computing can often provide a small business with access to tools, programs, and applications they need, but that might otherwise not be affordable.
-The low upfront costs of moving to the cloud, combined with these other benefits, make it a worthwhile consideration for almost any small business.
+Cloud computing can often provide small businesses access to tools, programs, and applications they need, but that might otherwise not be affordable.
+The low, upfront costs of moving to the cloud and these other benefits make it a worthwhile consideration for almost any small business.

-The adoption of cloud computing by many small businesses is soaring in popularity these past few years, and it’s easy to understand why.
-Cloud computing has a lower, upfront cost, plus many benefits that make it hard to imagine why any business would not make the move to the cloud.
+Many small businesses’ adoption of cloud computing is soaring in popularity these past few years, and it’s easy to understand why.
+Cloud computing has a lower upfront cost and many benefits, making it hard to imagine why any business would not move to the cloud.

 Top 5 benefits of cloud computing for small business